spagnuolocarmine/FLY-language/README.md

 | Ubuntu (18.04 or later)     | ✓   | ✓      |
 | OSX (10.12 Sierra or later) | ✓   | ✓      |

+## List of Publications:
+* *Towards a Domain-Specific Language for Scientific Computing on Multicloud Systems*, 1st International Workshop on Parallel Programming Models in High- Performance Cloud (ParaMo 2019).

 ## License

 Copyright ISISLab, 2019 Università degli Studi di Salerno.